Solar Batteries for Home: A Comprehensive Guide

 Power

-Depth of Discharge (DoD)
+Depth of discharge (DoD)

 The chemical nature of solar batteries requires some charge to keep them working efficiently and longer.
-Depth of Discharge (DoD) refers to the amount of charge you can use from your battery before you affect it’s optimal performance.
+Depth of discharge (DoD) refers to the amount of charge you can use from your battery before you affect its optimal performance.
 A higher DoD means you can use more of your solar battery capacity before you need to recharge it.

 For example, a 10 kWh solar battery with 80% DoD means you should never use more than 8 kWh of its stored power.
 Exceeding this limit may shorten its lifespan significantly.

-Round-Trip efficiency
+Round-trip efficiency

 Round-trip efficiency represents the amount of energy put in the battery that can be retrieved for practical use.
 The higher the round-trip efficiency, the more efficient and economical the battery is.